netatteh/clab-mpls-sdn-era/README.md

 ## Notes

 - The Makefile creates three Linux bridges to be used within the Containerlab topology.
 If the naming collides with your existing bridges, change the file accordingly.
+- The 19.X software does not support MPLS features such as LDP, and therefore is not usable in this lab.